adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 if it wouldn't make sense for one person to buy by themselves, but it would *benefit* that individual if the good happened to already be available to them. basically if people can cooperate to provision a good, share the cost to provision it, and then get more value from it than they contributed, that's a public good.

 public goods tend to be defined by *thresholds* of usefulness, situations where a good is worthless if done at a smaller scale, but immensely valuable if done past a certain threshold.

+Cooperative goods are those that happen when people combine their contributions into a single good.
+Their individual contributions would be worthless, but there's a step change at some point that makes their combined worth immense

+an uncontroversial claim: **our society does not properly provision public goods.** There are many more public goods that could be compatibly and usefully created. these public goods would create immense prosperity and welfare for everyone in society.

 ---
 layout: chapter-title